 Chief Executive Officer

-As both a speaker and an author, Dr. Silk has educated a wide audience on a variety of issues related to private foundations.
-His articles have appeared in magazines such as Estate Planning, Philanthropy, the Journal of Financial Planning and Trusts & Estates.
-Dr. Silk is the author of two important studies relating to the optimal use of charitable vehicles in various tax planning contexts.
-He has spoken to audiences around the country on the types and uses of charitable entities, and has worked closely with one of the world's five largest banks to demonstrate the role private foundations can play for wealthy clients.
-Dr. Silk is a member of the Trusts and Estates editorial advisory board for philanthropic matters.
+Dr. Silk is the author of several books, including Managing Foundations and Charitable Trusts and Creating a Private Foundation.
+He has published dozens of articles that have appeared in periodicals such as Estate Planning, Philanthropy, the Journal of Financial Planning, and Trusts & Estates.
+In addition, Dr. Silk is the author of two important studies relating to the optimal use of charitable vehicles in various tax planning contexts.
+He has spoken to audiences around the country on the types and uses of charitable entities, and he frequently conducts educational seminars for financial professionals focusing on the integration of the full suite of charitable entities into the financial planning process.

 Dr. Silk has more than three decades of experience working with and advising wealthy clients, high net worth families, and the advisors who work with them on a variety of issues ranging from the use of private foundations to the integration of sophisticated charitable planning into multi-generational estate plans.
 During this time, he has worked with numerous investment, financial planning, and legal professionals to educate them, their firms, and their clients about the benefits and characteristics of private foundations and other charitable structures.

 Prior to co-founding Sterling, Dr. Silk was a Treasury officer at the World Bank, where he was responsible for a multi-billion-dollar repo portfolio.

 Dr. Silk holds a Ph.D. and an M.A. in applied economics from Stanford University, as well as a B.A. in economics (with distinction).
 He earned his CFA in 1990.